V5 Features

 This component models a single-phase, ideal transformer that can be configured to model from 5-12 windings.
 Options are provided to enable a simple saturation model on a user-selected winding, as well as for adding a tap changer.

-This component represents a mode of a 3-phase, 2-winding transformer, based on the principle of duality.
-It can be used to model a multi-limb transformer or a bank of single-phase transformers.
+Three new components in total: This component rRepresents ing a mode of a 3-phase, 2-winding transformer, a 3-phase, 3-winding transformer, and 3-phase, 4-winding transformer, based on the principle of duality.
+It They can be used to model a multi-limb transformer or a bank of single-phase transformers.
 Several methods of entering transformer core, nonlinearity parameters are available.
 Optional stray capacitances are also available.

 Hysteresis Reactor: